rladies/community/README.md

 We acknowledge that these are guidelines; ultimately “what constitutes a substantial change” will be a decision made by the Leadership Team and Global Team.

+> [!IMPORTANT]
+> Allies to R-Ladies are welcome to observe the discussion, but are asked to refrain from participating.

 ## Process for community discussions

 1. The Leadership Team will create an issue discussion with a focused topic and will tag it `soliciting feedback`.